-Meeting nutritional needs for vegetarians
+Meeting nutritional needs on a vegetarian diet

 Protein sources for vegetarians

 Consuming various sources of amino acids throughout the day should provide the complete complement of protein.
-Generally, if calorie intake is sufficient, vegetarian diets can meet or exceed their protein requirements, but some vegan diets may be low in protein.
+Generally, if intake is sufficient, vegetarian diets can meet or exceed their protein requirements, but some vegan diets may be low in protein.

-Some good plant sources of protein include:
+Some good vegetarian sources of protein include:

-- legumes, such as beans, peas and lentils
+- legumes (such as beans, peas and lentils)

-- soy products, including soy beverages, tempeh and tofu
+- soy products (including soy beverages, tempeh and tofu)

 Minerals for vegetarians